kaephya/handymath/README.md

 - jupyter_clickable_image_widget https://github.com/jaybdub/jupyter_clickable_image_widget.git
 - jetcam https://github.com/NVIDIA-AI-IOT/jetcam.git

-### Setup
+### Step 2 - Hardware

 <img src="https://github.com/user-attachments/assets/e5e4ae32-733c-4cc5-93f8-151ea9f2edd9" width="300" />

 *Jumper, circled in yellow*
-Using the jumper it

 <img src="https://github.com/user-attachments/assets/9a94ab64-ff30-41fb-99fb-711b85ed3618" width="300" />

 *5V power bank*

+Use the jumper to change the direction of the electric flow from entering through the right cable to the left cable.
+Refer to the following video: https://youtu.be/jq1OqBe267A?si=WT8pU4tzvpYnxmEk

+The right cable (circled in red) connects the device to the network, while the left cable (circled in yellow) connects to the power bank which acts as a power source.

+### Step 3 - Connect!
-Connect to the IP address 192.168.55.1:8888.
+- Connect to the IP address 192.168.55.1:8888.
-Enter the password: jetson
+- Enter the password: jetson